Budget Pacing in Repeated Auctions: Regret and Efficiency without Convergence: Individual Guarantee: Vanishing Regret for MBB Auctions

-We focus on a particular single agent $k$, henceforth called simply \emph{the agent}.
-Its objective is value maximization subject to the budget constraint. \footnote{Value-optimization is becoming a standard objective in online advertising markets \citep{balseiro2021landscape}.} The other agents' bidding strategies $\mathbf{b}_{-k}$ can depend arbitrarily on the realized values and the observed history.
-In each round $t$, let $G_t$ be the joint distribution of value $v_{k,t}$ and other agents' bids $\mathbf{b}_{-k,t}$ given the history in the previous rounds.
-Thus, one can think of pair $\rbr{v_{k,t},\, \mathbf{b}_{-k,t}}$ as being drawn from a distribution $G_t$ that could depend on the history up to time $t$.
+We can think of the sequence $G_1 \LDOTS G_T$ as specifying the environment that the agent operates in.
+Our main guarantee in \Cref{thm:regmain} considers an \emph{adversarial environment}, \ie an arbitrary sequence.
+We also consider important special cases, particularly the \emph{stochastic environment} where $G_t$ is the same in all rounds.

+The dependence of the agent's problem on $G_t$ is captured via the following notation.
 Let $V_t(\mu_{k,t})$ and $Z_t(\mu_{k,t})$ be, respectively, the agent's expected value and expected payment in round $t$ for a particular multiplier $\mu_{k,t}$, where the expectation is taken over the distribution $G_t$.
-More formally, for a given auction defined by an allocation rule $\boldsymbol{x}$ and a payment rule $\boldsymbol{p}$ (see Section \ref{sec:model}) and a given distribution $G_t$ we have
+More formally, for a given auction defined by an allocation rule $\boldsym{x}$ and a payment rule $\boldsym{p}$ (see Section \ref{sec:model}) and a given distribution $G_t$ we have